2019 Vault Rankings

-Packaged goods account for about 35% of revenue.
+Packaged goods account for over 20% of revenue.
 Packaged goods include game shrink-wrapped software sold through traditional channels such as brick-and-mortar retailers.

-California-based Electronic Arts operates development studios in North America and leases properties for R&D, sales, and administration in Europe and Asia.
+California-based EA operates development studios in North America and leases properties for R&D, sales, and administration in Europe and Asia.
 North America is its largest market, accounting for more than 40% of sales.
 International customers supply the rest.

 Sales and Marketing

-As Electronic Arts' business becomes increasingly digital, more of its sales are generated through the internet.
+As EA's business becomes increasingly digital, more of its sales are generated through the internet.
 Such channels include Origin, the company's direct-to-consumer platform, digital downloads from third-party retailers, and mobile applications.

-EA depends on two major console makers for about 45% of revenue.
-Games for Sony's PlayStation supply about 30% of sales and games for Microsoft's Xbox account for about 15% of sales.
-EA also sells packaged games to retailers, including mass merchants (Walmart), consumer electronics stores (Best Buy), and specialty game shops (GameStop).
+EA depends on two major console makers for about half of revenue.
+Games for Sony's PlayStation supply more than 30% of sales and games for Microsoft's Xbox account for over 15% of sales.
 EA has partnerships with Tencent Holdings Limited in China and Nexon Co.
 Ltd.

-Electronic Arts had $4.7 billion in cash at the end of 2019 compared to $4.2 billion at the end of 2018.
-Operations produced $1.5 billion in 2019 and investing activities provided $169 million, while investing activities used $1.21 billion.
+Electronic Arts had $3.8 billion in cash at the end of fiscal 2020 compared to $4.7 billion at the end of fiscal 2019.
+Operations produced $1.8 billion in 2020 and investing activities used $1.4 billion, while financing activities used another $1.4 billion.